erhangundogan/react-feature-flipper/README.md

 >
 > -- <cite>Martin Fowler</cite>

-You can read about **feature flippers** (**feature toggles/flags**) [here](https://martinfowler.com/articles/feature-toggles.html) from Martin Fowler and [here](https://en.wikipedia.org/wiki/Feature_toggle) from wikipedia.
+If you don't know about **feature flippers** (**feature toggles/flags**) please read [here](https://martinfowler.com/articles/feature-toggles.html) from Martin Fowler and [here](https://en.wikipedia.org/wiki/Feature_toggle) from wikipedia.

-Basically this mechanism allows you to activate/de-active your in the production feature while your application is running.
-This activation could be done on certain criteria and it could be applied to certain individuals (customers, users).
+TL:DR; this technique allows you to activate/de-active your feature without changing code while your application is running.
+And this can be done on certain criteria and time.
+It can be applied to certain individuals (users) or you can use it for A/B testing.

-TL:DR;

-* It's quite easy and useful technique to test your feature in the production.
-* A/B testing.
-* Activate/de-activate feature anytime for anyone based on criteria.
+This library offers you a React HOC (high order component) to add your component into feature flipper.
+Currently feature flippers should be received through a Promise object.
+And feature can be activated/de-activated for everyone.
+There is no other criteria.

+We are working on a middleware add-on.
+This will allow you to plug-in the feature flipper delivery and criteria methods.

 Installation
 ============